Ayutthaya Kingdom: Kings

-In its early maritime phase, Ayutthaya rulers were leaders of a port city.
-Ma Huan described the ruler of Ayutthaya in the 15th century as a ruler wearing gold-trimmed pants who rides on an elephant inspecting the city with one attendant and a ruler who lives in a modest-looking residence.
-Their relationships to the other cities were a first among equals status.
-Early Ayutthaya rulers had to balance their interests alongside those of their city vassal states.
-As Ayutthaya incorporated the Northern Cities and adapted their government functions in the 15th and 16th centuries, Ayutthaya rulers became more regal and assumed more power at the cost of their vassal cities.
-As the kings became richer through trade in the 17th century, they used their wealth to express their power, including the shrouding of the monarch in Angkorian and Brahmic rituals and symbolism.
+In its early maritime phase, Ayutthaya's rulers were primarily leaders of a port city.
+Ma Huan described the 15th-century ruler of Ayutthaya as wearing gold-trimmed pants and riding an elephant through the city with one attendant, while living in a modest residence.
+Ayutthaya's relationship with other cities was initially one of first among equals, requiring its rulers to balance their interests with those of their city vassals.
+As Ayutthaya incorporated the Northern Cities and adapted their governmental functions during the 15th and 16th centuries, its rulers became more regal and asserted greater authority over their vassals.
+By the 17th century, increasing wealth from trade enabled the kings to display their power through Angkorian and Brahmic rituals and symbolism.

-The kings of Ayutthaya from the 17th century onwards were absolute monarchs with semi-religious status.
-Their authority derived from the ideologies of Hinduism and Buddhism as well as from natural leadership.
-The king of Sukhothai was the inspiration of Inscription 1 found in Sukhothai, which stated that King Ramkhamhaeng would hear the petition of any subject who rang the bell at the palace gate.
-The king was thus considered as a father by his people.
+From the 17th century onwards, Ayutthaya's kings were absolute monarchs with a semi-religious status.
+Their authority drew on both Hindu and Buddhist ideologies and the concept of natural kingship.
+At Sukhothai, Inscription 1 portrayed King Ramkhamhaeng as a paternal ruler who heard petitions from subjects who rang a bell at the palace gate.

-At Ayutthaya, however, the paternal aspects of kingship disappeared.
-The king was considered the chakkraphat (Sanskrit chakravartin) who through his adherence to the law made all the world revolve around him.
-According to Hindu tradition, the king is the avatar of Vishnu, destroyer of demons, who was born to be the defender of the people.
-The Buddhist belief in the king is as righteous ruler (dharmaraja) who strictly follows the teaching of Gautama Buddha and aims at the well-being of his people.
+At Ayutthaya, however, this paternal conception of kingship gave way to the ideal of the chakkraphat (Sanskrit chakravartin), a universal ruler whose adherence to the law caused the world to revolve around him.
+In Hindu tradition, the king was regarded as an avatar of Vishnu, the destroyer of demons and defender of the people.
+In Buddhist thought, he was a righteous ruler (dharmaraja) who followed the teachings of Gautama Buddha and sought the well-being of his people.

-The kings' official names were reflections of those religions: Hinduism and Buddhism.
-They were considered as the incarnation of various Hindu gods: Indra, Shiva, or Vishnu (Rama).
-The coronation ceremony was directed by brahmins as the Hindu god Shiva was "lord of the universe".
-However, according to the codes, the king had the ultimate duty as protector of the people and the annihilator of evil.
+The kings' official names reflected both Hindu and Buddhist traditions.
+They were regarded as incarnations of Hindu deities such as Indra, Shiva, and Vishnu (Rama).
+The coronation ceremony was directed by brahmins, with Shiva regarded as the Hindu god and "lord of the universe".
+According to the codes, however, the king's ultimate duty was to protect the people and destroy evil.